 Murloc Paladin Win Rates

-Murloc Paladin is a deck with a lot of explosive power, but several tools to sustain pressure throughout the game.
+This is a deck with a lot of explosive power, but also several tools to sustain pressure throughout the game.
 The flexibility of the archetype lends itself to varying builds.
 In the past, the deck included high-cost threats in Bonemare and Tirion Fordring to maintain threats into the late game.
-More recently, the deck has shifted towards aggressive builds that look overwhelm opponents within the first few turns.
+In the last expansions, the deck has shifted towards aggressive builds that look overwhelm opponents within the first few turns.

-Beyond the specifics of the cards in the deck, Discover and Adapt mechanics allow Murloc Paladins to adjust their gameplans on the fly.
+Beyond the specifics of the cards in the deck, Discover and Adapt mechanics allow us to adjust our gameplans on the fly.
 Identify the opponent’s archetype as quickly as possible and tailor your decisions to it.

-All-in-all, Murloc Paladin’s adaptability provides players with a lot of options going into different matchups.
+All-in-all, the deck’s adaptability provides players with a lot of options going into different matchups.

 Against aggro, the early game tempo is key.
 Prioritize control of the board state in all of your decisions and fight hard to establish a stable footing.
 Trade efficiently, but be aware of your life total at all times.
 Even at 1 mana, Righteous Protector can put up an irritating roadblock for aggressive decks.
 Once you’ve stuck some Murlocs in play, your synergistic mechanics should be enough to carry you over the finish line.
 Coldlight Seer and Gentle Megasaur, especially, can help keep your minions on the table.